chengdada123/Proxmox-VE-for-WHMCS/README.md

 **Be grateful & considerate - thank you!**

-# 🎉 FOSS: Contributions & Open-source
+# 🎉 FOSS: Open-source Contributions

 If you'd like to contribute to the Module, please open a Pull on GitHub >> The-Network-Crew/Proxmox-VE-for-WHMCS